cda-tum/mqt-ddsim/README.md

 ## Using the Python Bindings / Backend for Qiskit

-The backend for Qiskit is available via PyPi.
+The backend for Qiskit is available via [PyPi](https://pypi.org/project/jkq.ddsim/) as wheel for Linux, Windows and MacOS.

 The following code gives an example on the usage:

 ```python
 from qiskit import *